insomnimus/ppkg/docs/cmdlets/ppkg-clean.md

 The logs are not removed.
 To remove the logs as weell, specify the `-logs` flag.

+Like with other ppkg cmdlets that modify the filesystem, `ppkg-clean` uses filesystem transactions.

 ## EXAMPLES

 ### Example 1: Do a cache-friendly system cleanup